Brianna Wu: Early life and education

 Wu was born in West Virginia and raised in Hattiesburg, Mississippi, by adoptive parents.
 Her father was a retired US Navy doctor who opened his own clinic and her mother ran a series of small businesses.
 She enrolled at the University of Mississippi, studying journalism and political science and writing for The Daily Mississippian, but left in 2001 without a degree.

 Career

 At the age of 19, Wu formed a small animation studio to create an animated pilot episode.
 The venture was unsuccessful, resulting in her withdrawal from college and a move to Washington, D.C., to work in political fundraising for several years.
 She later worked as a journalist until she was inspired by the release of the iPhone to work as a graphic designer and create a video game.

 In 2010, she co-founded the company Giant Spacekat with Amanda Stenquist Warner.
 Wu was co-host of the weekly Isometric podcast on Relay FM.
-The podcast was launched in May 2014 and covers the video game industry.
-On April 18, 2016, the Isometric podcast was ended.
+The podcast ran from May 2014 to April 2016 and covered the video game industry.
 The same hosts, including Wu, started a new podcast called Disruption on Relay FM, covering technology and culture.